-

 21.9 x 14.8 x 2 cm (book measurement (conservation)) | RCIN 1057372

-George III was keenly interested in improving crops and stock-breeding, an interest almost certainly aroused by Lord Bute, whose own early adulthood was spent 'amusing himself with the study of agriculture, botany and architecture'.
-From the 1760s George III was improving the estates he had inherited at Richmond and Kew, which included two farms, and by the mid-1780s he was also farming in the Little Park in Windsor.
-His experiments in breeding Merino sheep to improve wool quality, under the supervision of Sir Joseph Banks, included public auctions of surplus stock.
-Until 1790, however, the King had no direct input in the running of Richmond and Windsor Great Parks.
-On the deaths in 1790 and 1792 respectively of the Duke of Cumberland and Lord Bute, George III took both Rangerships himself, and employed Nathaniel Kent as Land Agent.
-For the next decade he was assiduous in his frequent inspections of improvements to parkland and farms in Windsor Great Park.
+Throughout his reign, George III was keenly interested in improving crops and stock-breeding.
+In the 1760s, he was restoring his estates (including two farms) in Richmond and Kew, and by the mid-1780s he was farming in the Little Park in Windsor.
+His experiments in breeding Merino sheep to improve wool quality were supervised by Sir Joseph Banks, and public auctions were used to dispose of surplus stock.
+In the early 1790s, he took rangership of Richmond and Windsor Great Parks, employing Nathaniel Kent as Land Agent.
+In the following decade, he would become assiduous in his frequent inspections of the parkland and farms in Windsor Great Park.

 From the library of George III at Kew Palace.
-Likely transferred to the king's Windsor Library at Cumberland Lodge c.
-1794.
+Likely transferred to the King's library at Cumberland Lodge in Windsor around 1794.

 21.9 x 14.8 x 2 cm (book measurement (conservation))